 A peaceful garden with historically significant statues

-Akinoshinodera Temple, built around 780 by the Emperor Konin and rebuilt following a series of fires in the 13th century, is most famous for its serene moss garden.
+Akishinodera Temple, built around 780 by the Emperor Konin and rebuilt following a fire in the 12th century, is most famous for its serene moss garden.

 - The noteworthy moss garden